 Neil Patel, said this about patience, “With content marketing you really have to be patient.
 It doesn’t just open the flood gate and gives you all at once — it takes time.
 But if you’re persistent, you’ll see good scores, metrics will eventually start improving, and all your content marketing efforts will finally start to pay off.”

-From PR to local print magazines to SEO, social media ads, video and blogging.
-The goal should be to provide value all along the customer journey in hopes that what you give them they find interesting and valuable.
+From PR to local print magazines to SEO, social media ads, video and blogging the goal should be to provide value at every step along the customer journey in the hope that what you give them they find interesting and valuable.

 If you provide a remarkable customer experience from A to Z, your customer will inevitably grow an affinity to your brand which may lead them to buy what you’re selling.